nroduit/nroduit.github.io/content/basics/customize/integration.en.md

 ## Build your own connector

 This documentation describes how to create your own connector without weasis-pacs-connector and with different DICOM archive types.
-The [weasis protocol](../../../getting-started/weasis-protocol/#how-to-build-an-uri) allows to build URIs to launch Weasis according to different configurations and allows to load DICOM files locally or remotely.
+The [weasis protocol](../../../getting-started/weasis-protocol/#how-to-build-an-uri) allows you to build URIs to launch Weasis according to different configurations and allows to load DICOM files locally or remotely.

 Here are examples with XML manifests or with DICOMWeb RESTful services.